almostengr/almostengr.github.io/docs/lifestyle/2020/2020-01-04-21-days-of-prayer-and-fasting.md

 ### Daily Commits to Github

-As part of my personal branding strategy, I want to actually demonstrate that I do participate in the IT community and provide digitial contributions.
+As part of my personal branding strategy, I want to actually demonstrate that I do participate in the IT community and provide digital contributions.
 That said, I plan on contributing to making at least one commit to any of my repositories per day during the fast.
 I know it seems excessive, but hear (or read) me out on this.
 Not all of my commits will be code related.
 The version control for my blog is